+A positive turnover ratio means that a business is using its working capital justifiably.
 On the other hand, a low capital turnover ratio means that the company is investing more in inventory.
-It may also mean that the organisation has too many outstanding liabilities with its suppliers.
-Such a low working capital turnover ratio can lead to inventory shortage or bad debts.
+It may also mean that the organisation has too many outstanding liabilities with its suppliers, which increases the risk of bad debts.

 The accumulation of such debts can hamper business operations considerably, but a Working Capital Loan from Bajaj Finserv can help.
 With this offering, you can get up to Rs.
 45 lakh to maintain an optimal working capital turnover ratio and ensure healthy business operations.
 You can also opt for a Flexi loan, which is the perfect solution for dynamic capital needs.